giansrt/giansrt.github.io/README.md

-# Halim Shams - Data Scientist
+# Gian Sirait - Data Scientist

 ## About Me
 Hello!
-I'm Halim Shams, a data scientist with a passion for uncovering insights from data and building predictive models.
+I'm Gian Sirait, a data scientist with a passion for uncovering insights from data and building predictive models.
 With a strong background in machine learning, statistics, and cloud computing, I strive to solve complex problems and drive data-driven decision-making.

 ## Projects